The process of fusion of all data provided by all onboard and offboard (wingmen, C²…) sensors is what makes the Rafale pretty unique.

 The core of these enhanced capabilities of the Rafale lies in a new “Modular Data Processing Unit” (MDPU) that handles the data fusion.

 The MDPU is the cornerstone of the Rafale’s upgradeability.
 It allows a seamless integration of new weapons and new capabilities to maintain the warfighting relevance of the Rafale over the years as tactical requirements evolve, and as the computer industry keeps rolling out new generations of processors and software.

 It hinges on the computing power of the MDPU to process data from the RBE2-AESA electronic scanning radar, the “Front Sector Optronic” (FSO) system, the SPECTRA electronic warfare system, the IFF, the MICA infrared seekers, and the data broadcast by the other battlefield players via the data link.

-Dassault Aviation has developed a very easy to use pilot interface (MMI), combining the “Hands on Throttle and Stick” (HOTAS) concept.
+Dassault Aviation has developed a very easy to use and extremely ergonomic pilot interface (MMI) that includes the “Hands on Throttle and Stick” (HOTAS) concept.

 It relies on a highly integrated suite of equipment with the following capabilities: